Ellidiss/aadl-ellidiss/README.md

 <tr>
 <td>
     <p>
     The AADL extension adds language support for AADL files to Visual Studio Code, including features such as syntax highlight, error detection, reference navigation and outlines and renaming.
-It supports the lastest version of AADL: 2.2 syntax.
+It support the version 2.X of AADL.
     </p>
     <p>
     This extension is provided by <a href="https://www.ellidiss.com">Ellidiss Technologies</a>.
 For any question or problem,  contact us at <a href="mailto:support@ellidiss.com">support@ellidiss.com</a>.